ContextCov: Deriving and Enforcing Executable Constraints from Agent Instruction Files: Motivating Scenarios

-\paragraph{Possible Violation.} Consider an agent tasked with ``Add a new file watcher callback'' that writes natural-looking TypeScript:
+Lines 8--15 of Figure~\ref{fig:running-example} specify coding conventions for VS Code.
+Consider an agent tasked with ``Add a new file watcher callback'' that writes natural-looking TypeScript:

 This code is syntactically valid and functionally correct.
-However, it violates VS Code's style guidelines because the single parameter \texttt{event} should not be parenthesized.
-The agent may have observed similar patterns in legacy code and mimicked them.
-Without enforcement, these style inconsistencies would accumulate across the codebase.
+However, it violates VS Code's style guideline because the single parameter \texttt{event} should not be parenthesized.
+The agent may have learned this pattern from its pretraining data, where parenthesized single parameters are common in many codebases.
+Without enforcement, such style inconsistencies can accumulate across the codebase.

 \toolname{} addresses this by generating a Tree-sitter query that detects arrow functions with unnecessarily parenthesized single parameters.
 When the static linter runs, it reports the violation with the source location and a suggested fix, enabling the agent to self-correct before commit: